Steveris/steveris.github.io/glossary.md

 Any individual, object, or event considered outside the Department's jurisdiction.
 Reclassification may occur at any time via Directorial or Interdepartmental Authority.

 ### Object of Power (OP):
 A mundane object exhibiting persistent or situational anomalous traits.
 Origins unknown.
 Do not interact with potential OPs without appropriate clearance and suppression tools.
+Unauthorized interaction may result in disciplinary or medical review.

 ### Psychological Support Unit (PSU):
 Agents within the DSA face high stress and potentially dangerous situations on a daily basis.
 Within such a high stress environment, there needs to be a Division prioritizes the mental well-being of the DSA's Agents.
 They track, monitor, study, and provide support for Agents' needs and mental well-being.
 They also strive for better integration between Human and non-human Agents, seeing it as beneficial for all Agents.